AnonymousCode404/PFortifier/readme.md

 # PFortifier

-- This is the code for the paper: PFortifier: An Effective PHP Object Injection Patch Generation Method for Enhanced Security in PHP Applications.
+- This is the code for the paper: PFortifier: Mitigating PHP Object Injection through Automatic Patch Generation.
 - The code will be released after the paper is accepted.